 Leader Information: Leaders must have a list of names, emergency contacts, medical conditions and a parent/guardian-signed emergency treatment authorization with them at all times.
 (See appendix VI).

-Medications: Parents/Guardians should disclose any medication that may need to taken by their child during the trip to the RE Staff member in charge of the trip.
+Medications: Parents/Guardians should disclose any medication that may need to be taken by their child during the trip to the RE Staff member in charge of the trip.
 Parents/Guardians should talk directly with the RRUUC staff member responsible for the field trip to agree on appropriate procedures for administering emergency medication that their child may require during the field trip.

 Ratios: It is recommended that children and youth be transported in groups, and, when possible, two adults shall be present to transport a single child.